sondehealth-samples/score/README.md

 **2. Android**
 **Overview**

 This app demostrates

 1. User signup at sample server
 2. Fetching of list of assigned measures to users
 3. Recording of wav file
 4. Uploading wav to S3 bucket and gettting the score for wav file

 **Configuration**

 - Open the Configuration.java file and replace the BASE_URL with your provided by Sonde
 - For ACCESS_TOKEN_URL and REGISTER_USER url you can replace the localhost with your machine's ip address (If you are not able to access with localhost)

 **Run**

 1. Clone or download the source code
 2. Import the android sample (score/client/android) in android studio
 3. Run the project

+**How to use the sample app**

+1. After running the application, click on the "Start Activity" button.
+2. A new screen will open to record the audio.
+Click on "Start Recording" Button.
+3. Say "Pa-Ta-Ka" for 6 seconds as voice sample.
+4. Click on "Stop Recording", APIs calls are initiaed on click of "Stop Recording".
+5. After few seconds, Your score for measure is shown in dialog.

    **3. Web-**